Like a Russian nesting doll, the ancient Mayan pyramid of El Castillo is more than meets the eye.

 "If we can research this structure in the future it could prove important, because it could tell us about the first-period inhabitants of the site," archaeologist Denisse Lorenia Argote told the AP.

 The researchers believe the original pyramid may have been preserved due to its location over a sacred water source.
-That discovery, made only last year, revealed a sinkhole measuring 82 by 114 feet and possibly up to 65 feet deep.
+That discovery, made in 2015, revealed a sinkhole measuring 82 by 114 feet and possibly up to 65 feet deep.
 It's hoped that the new map of El Castillo's interior may reveal a physical way to penetrate its inner temples and further reveal its secrets.